joelewis101/blantyreESBL/README.md

 available for use immediately; they all start with `btESBL_` to make it easy to choose the one you want using autocomplete.

+### Analysis scripts

-The analysis is available as a package vignette; this can be built when downloading the package by typing:
+The analysis script to reproduce tables and figures for each manuscript is available as package vignettes; these can be built when downloading the package by running:

 ``` r
 devtools::install_github(